Beagles have boundless energy to keep up with and a keen sense of smell.

 All puppies need to learn how to be around people, pets, and other dogs, in a calm and polite way (known as socialisation).
 They also need help to feel calm, comfortable, and confident in everyday situations like travelling, the sound of traffic, and being in busy places (known as habituation).
 This is essential to prevent tricky behavioural problems in the future, and you'll be off to a great start with your ongoing training.

-Beagles are intelligent, there is not denying it.
+Beagles are intelligent, there is no denying it.
 They’re fabulous problem solvers and if you think leaving a cookie out of their reach will stop them getting to it, think again.

-Make the most of puppyhood as they’re more open to learn new things at this stage.
+Make the most of puppyhood as they’re more open to learning new things at this stage.
 They are obsessed with food, so it’s extremely easy to motivate them with tasty tidbits.

 Focus on recall training (teaching your dog to come when their name is called), although it’s unlikely to be reliable, it’s worth trying as it’s very important with a Beagle.
 Walking on a loose lead may be a challenge as they love investigating all smells.
 Another thing to mention is the strain of adolescence, but keep going with the training, you will reap the rewards one day.

-Beagles are classed as moderate shedders, they have a double coat made up of a soft, thick undercoat to keep them warm and a slightly coarse topcoat to protect them from the elements.
+Beagles are classed as moderate shedders as they have a double coat made up of a soft, thick undercoat to keep them warm and a slightly coarse topcoat to protect them from the elements.

 A good brush once a week should keep their coats healthy.
 The odd bath won’t go amiss either - Beagles aren’t afraid of getting wet and muddy.